Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 ## Stage 0.5 - Upgrade Ceph and stop local Docker registries

+> **IMPORTANT** If performing an upgrade to CSM 1.4.0 or 1.4.1, then skip this step.
+> This step should only be done during an upgrade to CSM 1.4 patch version 1.4.2 or later.

 **Note:** This step may not be necessary if it was already completed by the CSM `v1.3.5` patch.
 If it was already run, the following steps can be re-executed to verify that Ceph daemons are using images in Nexus and the local Docker registries have been stopped.